NucleusPowered/site-v1/docs/configuration/migration.md

 * A Sponge server
 * EssentialCmds and Nucleus installed at the same time
-* The permission node `nucleus.nucleus.migrate.base`
+* The permission node `nucleus.nucleus.migrate.esscmds.base`

 ## What Does Nucleus Migrate?